aws-samples/hybrid-eks-cp-localzone/README.md

  kubectl apply -f 2048_lz.yaml
 ```

+>**Note**
+>Open 2048_lz.yaml file and search for `nodeAffinity`, as you can see by setting up the affinity rules in the pod configuration using the nodeAffinity field, we specified that the pod should be scheduled only on nodes with the zone.

  4. After a few minutes, verify that the ingress resource was created with the following command.

 ```bash